ramenhost/hotstar-bug-2019/README.md

 # hotstar-bug-poc
 Proof of concept for Hotstar premium client state manipulation vulnerability.

-## Load the extension
+## Install the plugin

-1. Go to `More tools -> Extensions` on chrome.
+This requires you to turn on developer mode in chrome extensions.
+Navigate to `chrome://extensions/` and turn on developer mode.

-2. Turn on Developer tools on the top right.
+1. You may consider using packed release version of this plugin.
+Download latest release from [here](https://github.com/realramkumar/hotstar-bug-poc/releases) and ignore any warnings.
+Drag the downloaded `.crx` file into the `chrome://extensions/` page.

-3. Click Load unpacked button and select the `chrome_extension` folder from this repository.
+2. For unpacked versions, select **load unpacked** and choose the `chrome_extension` directory of this repository.

 ## How to use
 1. Go to hotstar and click on the extension 'H' icon next to the address bar.